 That said, this is not a marketing is dead post, far from it.
 Marketing, when properly defined, is just as important to company profitability as it ever was.
 I argue the functions of marketing will not disappear but the future of marketing as a profession looks bleak.

 Marketing has struggled to define itself.
 It has failed to gain control of the buttons it must press to make a difference.
 Crucially it has failed to persuade corporate management it delivers value and is deserving of the support it needs.

 Perhaps the ambition of defining strategy and managing the 4P’s was too much.
-There is some hope but first, it is important to understand how we reached this point.

 Does Marketing Deliver Value?

 If we take a step back it should be possible to answer the value question from first principles.
 If a business is not ‘identifying and understanding customer needs and coming up with solutions that satisfy customers and produce profit for the stakeholders’ (Philip Kotler) then what is it doing?

 At this point, we could lurch into a review of the many articles on the value of marketing to an organisation but the above should be enough.
 A business must deliver value to its customers.
 Or, at least do a better job of providing delivering value than competitors.
 Identifying and satisfying needs is marketing.
 No customers equals no business.

 There is a strong argument for measuring marketing ROI.
 Without solid marketing metrics, how can marketing expect to be taken seriously at the top levels of the organisation?